McKinleyville, California: Geography

 According to the United States Census Bureau, the CDP has a total area of 21.1 sqmi, of which 20.9 sqmi is land and 0.25 sqmi, or 1.2%, is water.

 McKinleyville consists of several watershed areas.
 The north bank of the Mad River is the farthest watershed to the south.
 The next watershed to the north is Mill Creek, then Widow White Creek, Norton Creek, Strawberry Creek, Patrick Creek and finally the farthest watershed to the north is the south bank of the Little River.
 To the west lies the Pacific Ocean.

 Climate

 The area sees summers that are not as foggy as Eureka and Arcata to the south, and run a few degrees warmer.

-McKinleyville has a cool-summer Mediterranean climate (Köppen Csc) typical of the North Coast that is characterized by mild, rainy winters and cool, mild summers, with an average temperature of 55°F (13 °C).
+McKinleyville has a cool-summer Mediterranean climate (Köppen Csb) typical of the North Coast that is characterized by mild, rainy winters and cool, mild summers, with an average temperature of 55°F (13 °C).
 The area experiences coastal influence fog all year round.